-It was under Thatcher in 1982 that the UK, responding to the invasion and occupation of the Falkland/Malvinas Islands by the military dictatorship headed by Leopoldo Galtieri, ordered military action to repel the Argentine invasion.
-The war lasted two months, leaving 649 Argentine dead and many more severely disabled or wounded, but the repercussions are still felt in the capital Buenos Aires to the present day.
+Just four years previously, the two nations had gone to war over the islands, which had been taken over by the military dictatorship headed by Leopoldo Galtieri.
+The conflict lasted two months, leaving 649 Argentine dead and many more severely disabled or wounded, but the repercussions are still felt in the capital Buenos Aires today.

 A permanent camp in the city's iconic Plaza de Mayo, home of the presidential palace, is a symbol of the fight for justice and compensation for the young kids conscripted to fight in a hopeless battle, while tempers over the Islands' futures remains a hot topic both sides of the Atlantic.
 It was this struggle that put Maradona on collision course with the British political elite which culminated at the 1986 World Cup.

-"This was our revenge, it was ... to recover a part of the Malvinas.
+"This was our revenge, it was ... recovering a part of the Malvinas.
 We all said beforehand that we shouldn't mix the two things but that was a lie.
 A lie!
 We didn't think of anything except that, like hell it was going to be just another game!"

-While the 1986 victory was hugely symbolic in Buenos Aires, its impact on Thatcher’s popularity was minimal.
-All the talk in the UK media after the match was of Maradona’s handball for the first goal - a moment he later stated was like "Robbing an Englishman's wallet" - and his dazzling skill for the second.
-The Falklands dimension was a sideshow and Thatcher went on to win a third successive General Election less than a year later.
+While the 1986 victory was hugely symbolic in Buenos Aires, its impact on England was minimal.
+All the talk in the UK media after the match was of Maradona’s handball for the first goal - a moment he later stated was like "robbing an Englishman's wallet" - and his dazzling skill for the second.
+The Falklands dimension was a sideshow.

 It would have been a different story, however, had the encounter taken place four years earlier at the 1982 World Cup.
 Maradona was a member of the squad which displayed “Las Malvinas son Argentinas” [The Falklands are Argentine] banners during friendlies in the build-up.
 The war was already under way when the team left for Spain but there was never any question of the team not taking part.
 Daniel Passarella, the 1982 captain, later admitted it was the wrong decision.
 He said: “I should not have played at the 1982 World Cup.
 A lot of kids died in Malvinas and I, as the captain, should have done something to stop us going on the pitch.”